ceford/cefjdemos-data-jdm-help-en/articles/site/site-control-panel.md

 ## Quick Tips

-Access from all pages: select the Joomla Logo.
+Access from other pages: select the Joomla Logo.